elsheppo/ollama-shortcuts-ui/README.md

 4. **Form Builder**: Create custom input forms for your workflows.
 5. **Settings**: Configure Ollama API settings and other options.

+## Creating Workflows with Claude and the Executable Ontology

+Paste the Executable Ontology markdown file into Claude 3.5 Sonnet alongside a description of the workflow you want to design.
+Sometimes it may have an issue where it structures system prompts incorrectly with multi-line text.
+You can correct it by telling it to put the system prompt on a single line with no line breaks.

+The workflow you get with this will be a linear workflow (no branching / merging) that you can import in OSUI via "Import Workflow".
+Then you can run the workflow!

+Currently this executable ontology is designed to select from either gemma2:2b or llama3.1:latest from your available Ollama model files.
+If you don't have these models, or you want to change them, you can do this once the workflow is created based on your preferences.

 ## Contributing

 We welcome contributions to Ollama Shortcuts UI!
 Here's how you can help: